intershop/intershop-pwa/docs/guides/migrations.md

 # Migrations

+## 0.20 to 0.21

+We deprecated and reworked the way of testing with NgRx.
+The old format using `ngrxTesting` with `combineReducers` is now deprecated and replaced by the [new approach](./state-management.md#testing-ngrx-artifacts).
+The old testing mechanism will be removed in version 0.23.

+We introduced a way to do [shallow testing with feature toggles](../concepts/configuration.md#unit-testing-with-feature-toggles) and used it in the tests.

 ## 0.19.1 to 0.20

 We upgraded from Angular 8 to version 9 and activated the new rendering engine Ivy with this (following the [official upgrade guide](https://update.angular.io/#8.0:9.0l3)).